bieli/fota-micropython/README.md

 Firmware upgrades Over The Ait (FOTA) written in MicroPython for fun!

 ## Motivation
-In my journey of building home automation systems and IoT prototypes, one thing is clear—firmware updates should be effortless and wireless.
+In my journey of building home automation systems and IoT prototypes, one thing is clear - firmware updates should be effortless and wireless.
 Over-The-Air (FOTA) updates eliminate the need for physical connections, making device management smarter and more efficient.

 With this project, we unlock a key feature: `automated firmware upgrades with just a few simple steps - no manual intervention required!`.